Dental SEO Pricing: What To Expect For SEO That Works

 However, there are also economies of scale.
 Core SEO efforts such as content creation, technical optimization, and authority building can often benefit multiple locations at once, making the investment more efficient as a practice grows.

-Many practices now invest in SEO strategies designed to improve visibility in AI-driven platforms like ChatGPT and Google AI Overviews.
+Many practices now invest in search engine optimization strategies designed to improve visibility in AI-driven platforms like ChatGPT and Google AI Overviews.

 Optimizing for these platforms often requires additional work, such as structuring content for AI answers and strengthening authority signals.